 Top Review 24

-La Couche du Diable is Lutens' remarkable interpretation of Labdanum.
-One might well ask why only now, when the cistrose from which this complex fragrance comes, does it fit well into the SL prey scheme.
-A plant with resin-scented, sticky leaves, and long cultural and historical significance, dating back to the time of the Pharaohs; a plant that thrives in the most barren soils, defying heat, such as the lowest temperatures at night, and the heaviest rain showers.
-The extremely resinous, dry, slightly rubbery, as aptly mentioned in the other comments, is perhaps also reflected in the name.
-Couch is, despite all other puns, as often with Lutens, simply the 'paint' or 'layer'
+La Couche du Diable is Lutens' remarkable interpretation of Labdanum*.
+One might well ask why only now, fits the cistus, from which this complex fragrance, but well in the SL Beuteschema.
+A plant with resinous smelling, sticky leaves, and long cultural-historical meaning, up to the Pharaonenzeit; a plant that thrives on most meager soils, and defies thereby heat, like deepest temperatures at night, and most violent rain showers.
+The extremely resinous, dry, slightly rubbery, as aptly mentioned in the other comments, is perhaps reflected in the name.
+Couche can be read, in addition to all other puns, as often with Lutens, also quite simply the 'coating' or 'layer'.

 The combination of dry resinousness, heat and fruitiness evokes vague memories of other Lutens': Arabie or Fille en Anguille.
-This association with older Lutens fragrances raises questions for me: for almost 30 years, Lutens has been producing a number of polarizing and still much-discussed fragrances with Sheldrake like few others.
-Maybe that's why discussions of newer Lutens' perfumes often mention remarks like 'Lutens from the past', 'old style Serge', etc. This is remarkable, a point of view that is rarely found in discussions about other houses.
-At least I have never read about Guerlain of yesteryear, or anything like that.
+This association with older Lutens perfumes raises questions for me: for a good almost 30 years, Lutens has produced with Sheldrake a number of polarizing and still much discussed perfumes like no other.
+Perhaps it is for this reason that discussions of newer Lutens' often mention remarks like 'Lutens of old', 'old style Serge', etc. This is remarkable, a viewpoint is rarely found in discussions of other houses.
+At least I've never read about Guerlain of yore, or the like.
 And which 'earlier' is meant?
-There were always changes of direction at Lutens.
-Starting with the many 'Bois' variations, continuing with decent North African, ortial cultural spaces, or pronounced French themes, like oak, vetiver, lavender and thyme, etc. With newer perfumes like L'Innomnable, Le participe passé as well as La Couche du Diable, I had to think of a few serge features, despite all the caution with such nostalgia.
+There have always been changes of direction at Lutens.
+Starting with the many 'Bois' variations, moving on to more decently North African, Oriental cultural spaces, or distinctly French themes, such as oak, vetiver, lavender and thyme, etc. With newer perfumes like L'Innomnable, Le participe passé as well as just La Couche du Diable, I had to, with all caution with such nostalgias but then immediately think of a few Serge features, I am known to me.